NWChemEx/TensorWrapper/docs/source/developer/design/buffer.rst

    been created, then control must wait until the buffer is ready before continuing.

-lazy
+on demand
-   A buffer is lazy if it does not store the values which live in it, but instead creates them on-the-fly.
-This differs from a future in that the values of a lazy tensor are "immediately available" (after the delay required to compute them).
+   An "on demand" buffer does not store the values which live in it, but instead creates them when requested.
+This differs from a future in that the values of an on-demand tensor are "immediately available" (not accounting for the delay required to compute them).

 local
    A buffer is "local" if the current process can access the state of the